21 Jun Insuring Your Vacant Properties

 - Inspect the premises on a regular basis – keep the inspection reports on file.

-Do you have the right policy for vacant properties?
-Even more important – Are you working with an Insurance Agent who understands your special needs?
+Do you have the right policy for Insuring vacant properties Even more important – Are you working with an Insurance Agent who understands your special needs?
+If you are not sure, contact APIA, we can help